 Whether you’re an athlete in training, a gym rat, a homeowner doing yardwork, or just “not as young as you used to be,” muscle recovery doesn’t have to be quite as long or painful anymore.
 Rest assured, you are not alone in your quest to find something that works.
 Millions of people are searching for muscle recovery solutions every day.

-Including both marijuana and industrial hemp, CBD is one of more than 100 chemical compounds found in cannabis plants.
+Check out this 2018 review of 132 original studies that was published in Frontiers in Neurology.
+CBD is one of more than 100 chemical compounds found in cannabis plants.
 While being a close chemical cousin to THC, or tetrahydrocannabinol, which is the chemical compound found in marijuana that causes a psychoactive effect, CBD doesn’t get you high.

-Is CBD Safe
+Is CBD Safe?

-In terms of CBD dosage, one rule of thumb is 1-6 milligrams of CBD for every 10 pounds of body weight.
+The exact dosage of CBD that someone needs varies from person to person.
+One rule of thumb is 1-6 milligrams of CBD for every 10 pounds of body weight.
 The exact amount moves within that range based on pain levels, which might vary pre-workout and post-workout.
-One method of determining your ideal dosage is to start with 5-10mg per day, gradually increasing by 5-10mg until you feel relief.
+One method of determining your ideal dosage is to start with 5-10mg per day, gradually increasing by 5-10mg until you are satisfied with the results.
 As everyone is different in terms of workout, metabolism, body weight, diet and age, there are no exact specifications to determine your CBD dosage for you.